akeszei/em_toolkit/Chimera_commands.md

     savepos list
 This functionality can be useful to quickly jump between multiple active sites/other regions when trying to assess different maps.

+## Advanced functionalities

+Some examples of more advanced uses of chimera for specific cases:

+### Color density by docked model
+After docking a model/ligand, you may want to have the density around the model colored in a way that shows the density that the model occupies.
+This is easily achieved by first coloring the model a solid color, then applying the color to a volume using a specific range cutoff, and finally recoloring the model back to the desired heteroatom color:

+    sel <model/range/chain/ligand>
+    color <magenta/blue/red/other> sel
+    scolor <density_model_ID> zone sel range <n, Angstroms>
+    color byhetero sel
+    transparency 30 <density_model_ID>